lgatto/TeachingMaterial/missing/README.md

 ### Exercise

-Walk through the example in the `impute` examples.
+* Walk through the example in the `impute` examples.

+* How would you calculate the `pData` and `fData` `nNA` variables (i.e. number of missing values).

+* Two chunk of code are in an `if` statemet and executed conditionally.
+Can you figure out when they are executed, when not.
+If they are not, what would you need to do to get them to be executed.

 ### Reference